RC Succession: History

 nuclear power and in favor of Tibetan freedom.

 In 1988, the band recorded an album consisting of cover versions of rock and pop standards (with original Japanese lyrics) aptly named Covers.
 It was originally intended for a release from the band's record company Toshiba EMI, however, the release was suddenly canceled with small notice by Toshiba EMI on newspapers claiming "The album was too wonderful to be released."
 Two months later in August 1988, it was released by Kitty Records.
 Kiyoshiro revealed that there had been pressure from Toshiba to remove some of the anti-war and anti-nuclear songs from the album.
 The album gained wide attention due to the incident, and debuted at number one of the Oricon album chart.

-The members Gee2Woo (keyboards) and Kozo Niida (drums) left the band in 1990.
-The remaining members Kiyoshiro, Nakaido, and Kazuo Kobayashi (bass) with some supporting musicians released the album Baby a Go-Go that year, but the band later announced that they would stop performing.
-The last concert was given at Nippon Budokan on December 25, 1990.
+Members Gee2Woo (keyboards) and Kozo Niida (drums) left the band in 1990.
+Kiyoshiro, Nakaido, and Kazuo Kobayashi (bass) released the album Baby a Go-Go that September with former Carmen Maki & Oz member Hirofumi Kasuga on drums.
+Former Vow Wow keyboardist Rei Atsumi also joined soon after.
+However, RC Succession held their last concert at the Nippon Budokan on December 25, 1990.

 After they stopped performing, Kiyoshiro and Nakaido continued as solo artists, while other members (Kobayashi, Niida, and Gee2Woo) resumed their careers as session players.
 While the band never played together again, Kiyoshiro and Nakaido kept close relationships and collaborated from time to time, including the 1994 album Glad All Over which was credited to Kiyoshiro Imawano & Reichi Nakaido.

 Kiyoshiro died of cancer on May 2, 2009.